 - Cyber abuse - where people use social networking sites such as Forums, Facebook, Myspace, Twitter or Tumblr to write hurtful or false things about someone, posting hurtful comments on pictures and walls, creating groups about the person they are bullying

 - Texting – sometimes bullies will text hurtful or threatening things to their victims

-‘Outing’ – a bully may tell other people that a person is LG or B. This can also happen to victims who are perceived to be LG or B.
+‘Outing’ – a bully may tell other people that a person is LGBT.
+This can also happen to victims who are perceived to be LGBT.

 - Incorrect use of pronouns - pronouns are words we use to identify people with when we don't use their name - such as 'he', 'she' or 'they'.
 Sometimes people purposely use incorrect pronous to bully people.
 For example: calling a trans person 'she' when they identify as male and have specifically asked people to call them 'he'.